Below you can find useful information to organize your language travel to Rome.

 Piazza della Chiesa Nuova / Pantheon / Piazza di Spagna / Vaticano / Largo di Torre Argentina / Stazione Termini / Piazza del Popolo / Piazza Venezia / Piazza della Repubblica / Piazza Euclide / Piazza San Silvestro / Piazza Sonnino (Trastevere) and many more.

 A quick way of obtaining a taxi is by phone.
 The operator will confirm your booking and give you the name and number of the taxi (i.e. Monaco 80) and the waiting time.

 066645 / 063570 / 064157 / 064994 / 065551

 Where to make a phone call?

 Public phones in Italy work with telephone cards and/or coins.
 From almost all the public phones it is possible to call abroad.
-To call you need telephone cards, which you can buy in post offices, in most coffee shops and news-stands.
+To call you will need a telephone card, which you can buy in post offices, most coffee shops and newsstands.
 There are also telephone offices where you can pay at the end of the conversation: